marin-community/marin/tests/snapshots/expected/ner.md

 Here’s a live version of the trained model:

-Name tag predictions by MEMM:
+Name tag predictions by MEMM:Starting prediction server…

-Starting prediction server…

 The model has better performance than its HMM counterpart.
 Per-word accuracy is higher than the HMM’s 90.1%: